jdesboeufs/plunger/README.md

 > Powerful link analyzer

 `plunger` analyzes an URL or a local path and recursively builds a tree of the files it contains or links to.
-It then extracts relevant files and file groups from that tree.
-It can associate files that work together, filter specific types, ignore files that haven’t changed since the last check, or depending on a specific Etag.
-And all of it is configurable.
+It can ignore files that haven’t changed since the last check, or depending on a specific Etag.
+All of it is configurable.

 The analyzed files are downloaded to temporary locations on your system.
 It’s up to you to do anything with them, and to clean those locations afterwards.